fengxian-wang/fengxian-wang.github.io/_publications/2023-9-6-Research on Energy Harvesting Method Without Blind Spots for a Two-dimensional Omni-directional Wireless Power Transfer System With Integrated LCC-S Topology.md

   **Examples of Critical Solutions Proposed:**

-  - The research offers a practical solution to the challenge of blind spots in energy capture by adjusting system parameters dynamically to maintain optimal magnetic field distribution.
+  - The study offers a practical solution to the challenge of blind spots in energy capture by adjusting system parameters dynamically to maintain optimal magnetic field distribution.